Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .

-The field **URL for trigger image** tells the AR-vos app how to treat this entire layer:
+The setting **URL for trigger image** in the first POI in the list tells the AR-vos app how to treat this entire layer:
 - If it is **empty, AR-vos treats this as a geolocative layer.** If you open it in the AR-vos app, you will be surrounded by all the POIs in that layer.
 - If that field contains the **URL of a png or jpg** that is viewable on the Internet, the layer is treated as **image trigger AR,** and that **image will be the trigger** for this POI.
 - If the field contains the word **SLAM,** the layer is treated as a SLAM layer.

 So actually, you could use any of the AR-vos layers to do any type of AR.
 We just named them differently so you can keep an example of each different type!
-That said, there are some small details you should observe.
+That said, there are some details you should observe.
+Read on!

 **Remember, geolocative AR in AR-vos is done exactly the same as in ARpoise.** So we will not cover that at all here.
 If you need to review it, please read all the other tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/) under the heading **Editing augments with the ARpoise porPOIse interface.**